langchain-ai/langgraph/docs/docs/cloud/how-tos/human_in_the_loop_breakpoint.md

 We can do this either when compiling the graph or when kicking off a run.
 Here we will do it when kicking of a run, if you would like to to do it at compile time you need to edit the python file where your graph is defined and add the `interrupt_before` parameter when you call `.compile`.

-First let's access our hosted Langgraph instance through the SDK:
+First let's access our hosted LangGraph instance through the SDK:

 And, now let's compile it with a breakpoint before the tool node: